-Soils of Pram Point are formed from the gently undulating scoriaceous basaltic lava flows of the McMurdo Volcanics Formation (Kyle, et al., 1990), which have been considerably fractured by freezethaw processes (Sheppard, et al., 2000).
+Soils of Pram Point, including the proposed area for the road realignment, are formed from the gently undulating scoriaceous basaltic lava flows of the McMurdo Volcanic Formation (Kyle, et al., 1990), which have been considerably fractured by freeze-thaw processes (Sheppard, et al., 2000).
 The soils comprise a seasonally thawed active layer of soil material over permafrost.
 Chemical weathering is restricted due to cold temperatures and lack of liquid moisture.
 Soils are generally shallow, loose and the soil texture ranges from coarse sand to boulder gravelly sand.
 Armoured desert pavements exist in undisturbed areas, while elsewhere clasts have been overturned exposing the salts beneath.
-Sand-wedge polygons were a feature of the area but have been diminished by vehicle traffic and earthworks in areas routinely used by Antarctic operations.
+Sandwedge polygons were a feature of the area but have been diminished by vehicle traffic and earthworks in areas routinely used by Antarctic operations.